-Provision of a hot meal, including preparation, packaging, and delivery shall be provided for participants who live in his/ her own or family home.
+Provision of a hot meal, including preparation, packaging, and delivery to the day habilitation program, shall be provided for participants who live in his/ her own or family home.
 The provision of meals shall take place during typical lunchtime hours (11am-1pm).
 In order to receive this service, the person must be identified as having difficulty in shopping and/or preparing appropriate, nutritious meals.
 This meal shall be nutritionally adequate and prepared based on the person's specific needs as per the LON and, when necessary, the nutritionist/doctor's recommendation.
 This meal must meet one-third (1/3) of a person's Recommended Dietary Allowance (RDA) and must comprise of foods the person enjoys eating when not medically contraindicated.
+The meals provided as part of Day Habilitation services shall not constitute a full daily nutritional regimen.